-Black History Month in the UK which provides us with an opportunity to reflect and recognise the contributions of people from Black, Asian and Minority Ethnic (BAME) communities.
-Originating in the US in the month of February, Black History Month is now celebrated across the globe.
+Black History Month in the UK provides us with an opportunity to reflect and recognise the contributions of people from Black, Asian and Minority Ethnic communities.
+Originating in the US, Black History Month is now celebrated across the globe.
 To highlight this important time, we’re talking to some of the people behind our BAME Advocate programme and discussing what Black History Month means to them.

 I’ve always had an interest in discovering the stories and experiences of people who have traditionally been overlooked.
-I studied History at my previous university, and it was clear from the content of the course and the makeup of people on the course that certain experiences were overlooked.
-When I saw this role at ULaw, I was excited to contribute my ideas for change and have a real impact on university policy and practices for the benefit of BAME students.
+I studied history at my previous university, and it was clear from the content of the course and the makeup of people on the course that certain experiences were overlooked.
+When I saw the BAME Advocate role at the University, I was excited to contribute my ideas for change and have a real impact on University policy and practices for the benefit of ethnically diverse students.

-My aim is that the projects BAME Advocates have created, contributed to and delivered have a genuine, tangible impact on the lived experiences of BAME students and their academic outcomes.
-I hope that the insights and suggestions we have given to the university are continuously carried forward and used to improve the many BAME student experiences we have on our campuses.
+My aim is that the projects the BAME Advocates have created, contributed to, and delivered have a genuine, tangible impact on the lived experiences of ethnically diverse students and their academic outcomes.
+I hope that the insights and suggestions we have given to the University are continuously carried forward and used to improve the many diverse student experiences we have on our campuses.
 I hope that this role encourages other students to speak out and educate themselves on experiences outside of their own.

 Black History Month is important for societies like ours where there is a general lack of acknowledgment of people who are viewed to be different.
 It serves as a reminder that these people and stories, hidden from mainstream learning, are equal contributors to the world we live in as those we already know a lot about.
 Black History Month encourages those who don’t know to learn, those who don’t care to start listening and those who are tied to the history, to wholly embrace it.

-You can learn more about the support we provide for those who identify as BAME, on our website here.
+- Learn more about the support we provide for those who identify as BAME.